 Consultant?
 Get that Out of Office reply ready — make it interesting and fun!

 #7.
-Don’t forget your email newsletter
+Holiday email marketing – Don’t forget your newsletter list!

 As Christmas approaches, it’s safe to say that we’re inundated with holiday marketing from retailers reaching out trying to maximize sales.
 A few retailers I counted sent out EVERY day in December.
 That’s aggressive.
 Remember to keep in mind your current send frequency and your business goals before ramping up your frequency.
 If you typically send on a weekly basis, your customer can probably stand to hear from you a few times a week during the holidays.
 Just remember to keep in mind why you’re sending.
 Do you have something cool to share?
 Customers are prepared to hear more from retailers at Christmas, and are typically ready to spend – so give them your best offer and be useful.
+And segment!
+People opening your stuff is an indication they want to hear from you.
+Send them more.
+Send non-opens fewer emails.

 Remember, you don’t need to have every email be about sales.
 In fact, they shouldn’t!
 Put yourself in your customers’ shoes.
 How can you make their holiday season easier or more fun?
 Are you in the food or lifestyle space?
 Give them ideas for hosting a fun party.
 In the family or children space?
 Share an advent calendar DIY for kids.
 In the office space?
 Share ideas of low-key office parties etc. Be a resource – not just a sales hound!